fwdcp/StatusSpec/README.md

 #### UI Resource Files
 The configuration files for the medigun info HUD are `Resource/UI/MedigunInfo.res`, which controls the overall layout of the panel, and `Resource/UI/MedigunPanel.res`, which controls the display of each medigun.
 This HUD cannot be refreshed using the normal `hud_reloadscheme` because it isn't natively implemented into TF2, and thus the command `statusspec_mediguninfo_reload_settings` is provided as a replacement.

+The medigun panel located in `Resource/UI/MedigunPanel.res` supports conditional sections.
+This allows the HUD to change based on certain conditions, such as the medigun type or player team, by putting relevant keys within a section named with the condition.
+Conditions can be stacked by placing one conditional section within another, which will only trigger the contained keys if both conditions are triggered.
+The following conditions are supported:
+* `charges-0` - no charges are ready
+* `charges-1` - one charge is ready
+* `charges-2` - two charges are ready
+* `charges-3` - three charges are ready
+* `charges-4` - four charges are ready
+* `resist-bullet` - current medigun resistance is bullet
+* `resist-explosive` - current medigun resistance is explosive
+* `resist-fire` - current medigun resistance is fire
+* `medigun-kritzkrieg` - medigun is the Kritzkrieg
+* `medigun-medigun` - medigun is the stock Medi Gun
+* `medigun-quickfix` - medigun is the Quick-Fix
+* `medigun-vaccinator` - medigun is the Vaccinator
+* `player-alive` - player using medigun is currently alive
+* `player-dead` - player using medigun is currently dead
+* `status-building` - charge is being built
+* `status-released` - charge is being used
+* `team-blu` - player using medigun is on the BLU team
+* `team-red` - player using medigun is on the RED team

+In addition, certain dialog variables will be set for each medigun panel.
+They are:
+* `charge` - total percentage of uber filled (out of 100)
+* `charges` - number of Vaccinator charges available
+* `charge1` - percentage of first Vaccinator charge filled (out of 100)
+* `charge2` - percentage of second Vaccinator charge filled (out of 100)
+* `charge3` - percentage of third Vaccinator charge filled (out of 100)
+* `charge4` - percentage of fourth Vaccinator charge filled (out of 100)

 ### Multipanel
 *displays panels on top of the main game*